ocaml/opam/doc/pages/FAQ.md

 ---

 #### 🐫  When trying to install a new package, opam wants to remove or downgrade packages that I have installed.
-How to know why ?
+How to know why?

 There is likely a conflict between them or their dependencies and what you are requesting, here is how to find out.
 We'll suppose you were trying to install